Buckeye Brownies with a thick, chewy brownie base, a smooth peanut butter layer, and a rich chocolate topping!

 • Number 1 Tip: Allow yourself plenty of time to make this dessert so the layers have time to chill or rest.
 I like making the brownies a day ahead!

-Brownies: Preheat oven to 350โ„‰.
-Line a 9x9-inch baking pan (or 8x8-inch for thicker brownies) with parchment paper, leaving an overhang.
-Prepare and bake brownie mix according to package instructions, being careful not to overbake.
-Remove brownies from oven and allow to cool 20 minutes.
-Then cover and place in the fridge (or freezer) while preparing peanut butter layer.
+Brownies: Preheat oven to 350℉.
+Line a 9×9-inch (or 8×8-inch for thicker brownies) pan with parchment paper, leaving an overhang.
+Prepare and bake the brownie mix according to package directions, being careful not to overbake.
+Let cool for 20 minutes, then cover and place in the fridge (or freezer) while preparing the peanut butter layer.

 Recipe Notes

-Note 1: For the brownie base, I use a boxed brownie mix for convenience.
-However, if you prefer to make brownies from scratch, you can use your favorite brownie recipe instead.
-Just make sure it fills an 8x8 or 9x9 inch pan.
-Two of my favorite mixes are Betty Crocker's Supreme Triple Chunkยฎ (17.8 ounces) or Ghirardelli Ultimate Chocolate Brownie Mixยฎ (19 ounces).
-Of those two, I prefer the Betty Crocker mix.
+Note 1: I use a boxed brownie mix for convenience, but homemade brownies work too!
+Just make sure your recipe fills an 8×8 or 9×9-inch pan.
+My go-to mixes are Betty Crocker’s Supreme Triple Chunk® (17.8 ounces) or Ghirardelli Ultimate Chocolate Brownie Mix® (19 ounces).
+I prefer the Betty Crocker mix.

 Nutrition